 Something else that people do at this time of year is consider revamping their wardrobes (won’t you be glad when January is over and I move on).
 Katy recently sent me a link to an old blog post about how Petites can build presence (like me she’s troubled in this area).

 It’s written by Kelly, who describes herself as “very petite” at 4’11” and her style as tomboy-chic.
 She lives in San Francisco but doesn’t mention her income-producing work.
-Her main petite issues are that she can be lost in her clothes because her proportions are smaller that they are and that non-petite people are literally looking down on her compounds this.
+Her main petite issues are that she can be lost in her clothes because her proportions are smaller than they are and that non-petite people are literally looking down on her compounds this.
 Both of these are valid points as far as I am concerned.

 She offers three key styling approaches she uses herself.